ice-lab/ice-scripts/README.md

 ## Configuration

 Out of the box, `ice-scripts` won't require you to use a configuration file.
-If you need to customize your project confg, you can create a `ice.config.js` file in the root folder and `ice-scripts` will automatically use it.
+If you need to customize your project config, you can create a `ice.config.js` file in the root folder and `ice-scripts` will automatically use it.

-**ice.confg.js**
+**ice.config.js**

 ```js
 const path = require('path');